tgrabiec/scylla/docs/dev/topology-over-raft.md

 migration track, then finalize can proceed and split each preexisting tablet into two in the topology metadata.
 The replicas  will react to that by remapping its compaction groups into a new set which size is equal to the new tablet count.

+# Intra-node tablet migration

+# Sharding with tablets

+Each table can have different shard assignment for a given token computed from the placement of tablet replicas, from table's tablet_map.

+Generic code should not use static sharders, which only work with vnode-based tables.
+So it should not use schema::get_sharder() or dht::static_shard_of().
+It should use erm::get_sharder() instead:

+    table& t;
+    auto erm = t.erm();
+    dht::sharder& sharder = erm->get_sharder(); // valid as long as erm is alive

+A sharder obtained from effective_replication_map reflects the tablet_map in that particular version of topology.

+Since effective_replication_map_ptr blocks topology barriers, it should not be held for long.
+If the code is long-running but doesn't need to work with a particular topology version, it should use auto_refreshing_sharder.
+It is a sharder implementation which automatically switches to the latest effective_replication_map_ptr of the table when it changes.

+   dht::auto_refreshing_sharder sharder(table.shared_from_this());

+## Handling tablet migration

+Do I have to hold erm around reading on the replica side?

+Do I have to hold to erm around writing on the replica side?
+Yes, because topology coordinator needs to wait for all writes to a tablet replica before cleaning it up to uphold invariant [INV-TABL-1].
+Holding on to effective_replication_map_ptr on the coordinator side is not enough since the coordinator may already time-out or restart.

+## Important differences from the static sharding

+Unlike with static sharding, shard assignment may change during node's life time.

+Unlike with static sharding, consecutive tokens are not owned by consecutive shards (modulo shard count).

+## Shard assignment stability

+When tablet is not in transition, each host may contain at most one tablet replica, so there is a single shard for a given token and tablet sharder returns that shard, or shard 0 if there is no replica (for consistency with the current API).

+The sharder reports a given shard to be owned by a node as long as either the previous or next replica set has replica on that shard for a given token.

+This is necessary regardless of what the current read or write selectors in the tablet_transition_info tell because the coordinator may use a different version of effective replication map.
+It may route read request to the leaving replica when the leaving replica already sees the write_both_read_new stage.
+The read should still be served successfully from the leaving tablet replica.
+Because of that, sharder responses should be stable throughout transition as to not cause discrepancy between the coordinator-side view of topology and the replica-side view.
+During transitions which are not intra-node migrations the coordinator decisions are varied, affected by read and write selectors, but replica-side decisions about shard ownership are constant.

+Intra-node migration is the opposite.
+Coordinator-side decisions are constant but replica-side decisions of the sharder vary.
+A node may have two shard-replicas for a given token, yet we want to read from one of them.
+To solve that, the sharder returns the replica based on the current read selector.
+Similarly for writes, the sharder returns the set of owning shards based on the current write selector.
+It may return either the previous shard, the next shard, or both.
+Since coordinator decisions are not affected by stage changes during intra-node migration, this instability doesn't cause discrepancy between coordinator-side decisions and replica-side decisions.

 # Topology guards